Digital Books on the Web

 The following are resources for finding digital books, newspapers, audiobooks, and study guides on the web.

-Amazon Kindle eTextbooks: Read digital textbooks anywhere on your tablet or laptop with our free Kindle reading apps.
+eTextbooks: Read digital textbooks anywhere on your tablet or laptop with our free Kindle reading apps.
+(For the SP14 semester, 32% of Landmark College’s required course texts were available in the Kindle format.)

-Google Play Play store now features digital textbooks from well-known publishers like Pearson, Wiley, Macmillian Higher Education, Random House, McGraw-Hill and Cengage Learning.
+Play store now features digital textbooks from well-known publishers like Pearson, Wiley, Macmillian Higher Education, Random House, McGraw-Hill and Cengage Learning.
 Just like with any other book you buy on Google Play, your purchase will be stored in the cloud and you can read your books on an Android tablet, phone, iOS device and on the web.
 Google says its textbooks will rent for six months for about 80 percent off the regular purchase price.
 While many books on the platform are also available for purchase, quite a few are only available for rent.
 Checkout, of course, is handled by Google Wallet.
+(For the SP14 semester, 44% of Landmark College’s required course texts were available through Google Play.)

 The Alex Catalogue of Electronic Texts